goldstrike77/ansible-role-linux-phpfpm/README.md

 ## Overview
 This Ansible role installs PHP on linux operating system, including establishing a filesystem structure and server configuration with some common operational features.

-Prometheus exporter plugin is not visible on basic authentication mode.

 ## Requirements
 ### Operating systems
 This role will work on the following operating systems: